Women in Science & Engineering (WiSE)

 - Career Fairs for the Engineers and Science

-- ALVA - Incoming freshmen accepted into the ALVA program are assigned to paid, high tech or research jobs that improve their college financing and give them an early taste of a professional career.
+ALVA - Incoming freshmen accepted into the ALVA (Alliances for Learning and Vision for Underrepresented Americans) program are assigned to paid, high tech or research jobs that improve their college financing and give them an early taste of a professional career.